 Open up Docker and go to the Registry.

 Search for “deluge” and click on the binhex/arch-delugevpn” container image and click “Download”, select the latest.
+Please see the comment section below about the latest image not working on Synology and the relevant link.
+Until the issue is fixed, select the container image mentioned in the comment.

 Step 4 – Create a container from the downloaded image.